MadsAagaard/pacbioGermline/README.md

 ## Options and parameters:
+    --help                  Show this help menu with available options

+    --samplesheet   [path]: Path to samplesheet to use.
+Required

+    --jointSS       [bool]: Use jointGenotyping, and group output for all samples (use for trio and family analysis)
+                                Default: Not set

-    --help                  Show this help menu with available options --input [path]:         Path to data to use as input.
-Default: Search KG Vejle archive for input unmapped bams (search across all previous PacBio runs)
+    --input         [path]: Path to data to use as input.
+                                Default: Not set.
+Instead, Search KG Vejle archive for input unmapped bams (search across all previous PacBio runs)

     --allReads      [bool]: Use allreads, i.e. HiFi reads and failed reads as input.
-Default: Only uses HiFi reads as input.
-    --noMerge [bool]:       Do not use all available unmapped bam files as input.
-Only use files in folder set with --input).
-Requires that the --input parameter is set
-    --samplesheet [path]:   path to samplesheet to use.
-Required --skipQC [bool]:        Do not run QC module --skipVariants [bool]:  Do not call small variants (i.e. skip DeepVariant) --skipSV [bool]:        Do not call structural variants (i.e. skip Sawfish) --skipSTR [bool]:       Do not call repeat expansions (i.e. skip TRGT and Kivvi) --groupedOutput [bool]: Merge output based on value in first column of samplesheet --jointCall [bool]:     Perform joint genotyping of samples based on value in first column of samplesheet --hpo [path]:           Path to file with hpo terms (only relevant for trios / family analyses)
+                                Default: Uses a combination of AllReads (for STR analysis) and HiFi reads for everything else

+    --hifiReads     [bool]: Use HiFi reads only, for all analysis.
+Default: Uses a combination of AllReads (for STR analysis) and HiFi reads for everything else

+    --singleOnly    [bool]: Only analyze single genomes in samplesheet (i.e. "noInfo" in int ref)

+    --skipQC        [bool]: Do not run QC module

+    --skipVariants  [bool]: Do not call small variants (i.e. skip DeepVariant)

+    --skipSV        [bool]: Do not call structural variants (i.e. skip Sawfish)

+    --skipSTR       [bool]: Do not call repeat expansions (i.e. skip TRGT and Kivvi)

+    --jointCall     [bool]: Perform joint genotyping of samples based on value in first column of samplesheet

+    --hpo           [path]: Path to file with hpo terms (only relevant for trios / family analyses)

 NOTE:
 If any of the parameters --skipVariants, --skipSV or --skipSTR is set, phasing of the data is disabled.